 If the output tax exceeds the input tax, then a payment of the difference has to be made to HMRC.
-This calculation is normally done quarterly.
 If input tax exceeds output tax a repayment of VAT will be made.

-This calculation is also done quarterly except that if repayments occur regularly this can be done monthly.
+This calculation is generally done on a quarterly basis.
+However where repayments occur regularly it is possible to opt for monthly VAT returns.
 Regular repayments would perhaps apply where a business generally makes zero rated supplies.